-Now, the relation between theta 2 and theta 2 prime is also very simple if you look here.
-Let us call this angle as some alpha then you can very easily see that theta 2 prime is equal to theta 2 minus alpha.
-Theta 2 prime which is this angle and theta 2 which is this blue angle they are related as theta 2 prime is equal to theta 2 minus this fixed angle alpha.
-Alpha is a fixed angle this is the angle between the lines of frame of the 3R1P and 4R chains.
-So therefore, we have relation between theta 2 prime and theta 2 which we can use in this expression and get everything in terms of theta 2 and s and theta, theta theta 2 and s.
+Now, the relation between theta 2 and theta 2 prime is also very simple.
+If you look here let us call this angle as sum alpha then, you can very easily see that theta 2 prime is equal to theta 2 minus alpha.
+Theta 2 prime which is this angle and theta 2 which is this blue angle they are related as theta 2 prime is equal to theta 2 minus this fixed angle alpha, alpha is a fixed angle this is the angle between the lines of frame of the and 4R chains.

-Now, since this is a constraint mechanism given anyone let us say given s I should be able to find out everything.
-Or, given theta which is the output angle I should be able to find out all the other angles and the value of s which is the throw of the prismatic actuator.
-So therefore, the analysis though a little extended now, is otherwise straightforward.
+So, therefore, we have relation between theta 2 prime and theta 2, which we can use in this expression and get everything in terms of theta 2 and S and theta 2 and s.
+Now, since this is a constraint mechanism given anyone let us say given S. I should be able to find out everything or given theta which is the output angle I should be able to find out all the other angles and the value of S, which is the throw of the prismatic actuator.
+So, therefore, the analysis though a little extended now, is otherwise straightforward.
 It will involve lot of algebra, but otherwise the ideas are absolutely clear.
-So, this is just an extension of the analysis of these individual kinematic chains which we will we have used to analyze more complicated kinematic chain.
+So, just an extension of the analysis of these individual kinematic chains which we will we have used to analyze more complicated kinematic chain.

-So, let me summarize this lecture.
-We have considered the velocity analysis problem we have taken the analytical approach to find out the input output velocity relations we have analyzed the 3R1P chain of type II.
-And finally, I have shown you how the analysis of these fundamental chains the basic chains can help you in the analysis of more complicated chains which can be broken down into these fundamental chains.
+So, let me summarize this lecture, we have considered the velocity analysis problem, we have taken the analytical approach to find out the input output velocity relations.
+We have analyzed the chain of type 2 and finally, I have shown you how the analysis of the these fundamental chains, the basic chains can help you in the analysis of more complicated chains which can be broken down into these fundamental chains.
 So, we have followed the analytical velocity analysis approach.

-Of course, for the combination you can also use the geometric approach the final results will remain the same.
+Of course, for the combination you can also use the geometric approach, the final results will remain the same.
 So, I have shown you how to combine these various chains to have or get the velocity relations input output velocity relations for more complicated chains.
 So, with that I will conclude this lecture.